Don't Be a Sucker

 Don't Be a Sucker is an anti-fascist film produced by the United States Army Signal Corps.
 It follows a mason, Mike, who buys into the prejudiced beliefs of a demagogic street speaker until the speaker denounces Freemasons.

-A Hungarian refugee then tells Mike how the same prejudiced beliefs led to the rise of fascism in Germany.
+A Hungarian Professor refugee (Paul Lukas) then tells Mike how the same prejudiced beliefs led to the rise of fascism in Germany.
 The film argues that both majority and minority groups are harmed by fascism, and that Americans must unify against fascism regardless of race, religion, or national origin.
 Don't Be a Sucker saw a resurgence in popularity after the Unite the Right rally in 2017.

 Plot

 The film opens with a montage depicting various kinds of "sucker", such as a man who bets money on a fixed wrestling match and a man who gets robbed after falling for a honey trap.
 It then cuts to Mike, an everyman character.
 Another montage illustrates the various communities that make up America.
 The narrator warns that Mike is at risk of having this birthright stolen from him by people who see him as a sucker.
 Mike listens to a street speaker ranting about minority groups and agrees until the man disparages Freemasons, as Mike himself is a Mason.
 A professor notices his reaction and introduces himself as a European refugee.
 He tells Mike that the man is trying to manipulate the audience and that the same thing happened in Berlin.

 The professor tells Mike about a Nazi street speaker who made similar arguments to the American.
 Some members of the audience were convinced.
 Ultimately, however, everyone suffered as the Nazis took power: minorities were persecuted, intellectuals and religious leaders were harassed, and even loyal members of the "master race" had their freedoms curtailed.
 By the end of Hitler's reign, millions of Germans had died in the service of the Nazi war machine.
 The professor concludes by arguing that everyone is a minority in some way and that Americans who value their own liberty should defend the liberty of others.
 Mike is convinced, and he rips up the pamphlet given to him by the prejudiced American speaker.